Teach teens what they need to know so they can be empowered to lead a life of purpose and independence.

 We work hard to show we are worthy of that trust.
 That is why we earned The Joint Commission’s Gold Seal of Approval™.
 The Joint Commission accreditation is a known indicator of quality and reliability.

-In addition to our research, Discovery Ranch for Girls maintains professional memberships.
+In addition to our research, Discovery Ranch South maintains professional memberships.
 Our research is verified through NASAP.
 We earned academic accreditation through Discovery Academy.
 We even make sure that our equine therapists are Natural Lifemanship certified.